Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Variational Gaussian approximation

 \section{Variational Gaussian approximation}

-To treat the data-dependent term, one may perform a variational Gaussian approximation (VGA) were modes are pairwise independent, but may have a mode-dependent variance and response function as well as a mode-dependent mean $(\bar{v},\bar{\tilde{v}})$.
-This motivates the variational ansatz
+To treat the data-dependent term, one may perform a variational Gaussian approximation (VGA) were modes are pairwise independent, but may have mode-dependent variance and response functions jointly contained in $G$ as well as a mode-dependent mean $(\bar{v},\bar{\tilde{v}})$.